Skip to Content

 They head out into the Cabo San Lucas Bay, passing by Lover’s Beach and El Arco (the iconic rock Arch) and giving you a close-up view of the sea lions that hang out at Land’s End.

-Depending on where the whales are, they often leave the protected bay and go around to the Pacific side of the Cabo San Lucas area too.
+Depending on where the Cabo San Lucas whales happen to be, the boats often leave the protected bay and go around to the Pacific side of the Cabo San Lucas area too.

 Note that whale watching is regulated in Los Cabos (and Mexico).